day8/re-frame-template/README.md

 Wait a bit, perhaps 20 seconds, keeping an eye out for a sign the compile has finished, then browse to [http://localhost:8280](http://localhost:8280).

-To see other available `shadow-cljs` commands run:
+To see the other available `shadow-cljs` commands run:
 ```
 lein run -m shadow.cljs.devtools.cli --help
 ```